Climate Change and Cashmere: The Future of a Luxury Fiber

 What makes cashmere so vulnerable to climate change?

 Cashmere's vulnerability to climate change stems from its reliance on a very specific set of environmental conditions.
 The fine, downy undercoat that makes cashmere so prized is a direct result of the cold, harsh winters in the regions where the goats are raised.
-As global temperatures rise and winters become milder, the goats produce a lower quality fleece with fewer of the ultra-fine fibers that define luxury cashmere.
+As global temperatures rise and winters become milder, the goats produce a lower quality fleece with fewer of the ultra-fine fibers that define considered cashmere.
 Additionally, the degradation of pastureland due to climate change and overgrazing affects the health of the goats, which in turn impacts the quality of their fleece.

 How can consumers support a more sustainable cashmere industry?